 The assistant may return a better name for the method and its parameters.
 Sometimes, the names may be incorrect, yet provide some insight into what the method is doing.
 Other times, they may be entirely out of scope!
 It is always better to take the provided results as hints, rather than absolute truths.

-In the case of our mysterious method, the assistant did provide valuable information: decryptData(data, size, key).
+.
 Indeed, the method is a decryption function — more specifically, rc4 with a pre-computed sbox.
 The parameter names are (almost) correct.

 You may decide to apply the suggested method name directly.
 The suggested parameter names are not applied automatically.

-This feature is experimental.
-Currently, several limitations apply:
+Currently, some limitations apply:

-• The assistant is not available via the JEB API and requests are rate-limited (at most one every 5 seconds).
+- The assistant is not available via the JEB API and requests are rate-limited (at most one every 5 seconds).

-On the plus side, a JEB.IO account is not required at this time to use the assistant!
+A JEB.IO account is not required at this time to use the assistant!
 Anybody can use it to (sometimes) gain insight into obscure decompilations.
 We hope it will help you in your reverse-engineering efforts.
 Please let us know your feedback through the usual channels (email, Slack, etc.).

 Until next time 🙂 — Nicolas.